 Note: If your issue does not originate in the state of New York, please consult the ACLU's affiliate directory.

 Because the NYCLU is a private and non-profit organization with limited resources, we can only accept a small percentage of the very large number of matters brought to our attention.
-Please note that our provision of information regarding how to make requests for legal assistance does not mean that we will be able to assist you in your particular situation or represent you.
-To find out how to request legal assistance from the NYCLU, please consult the map below to locate the area where your issue originates and the corresponding NYCLU Chapters.
+Please note our provision of information regarding how to make requests for legal assistance does not mean that we will be able to assist you in your particular situation or represent you.

 Issues that the NYCLU Addresses – How Do We Choose Cases?

 The NYCLU is a public-interest law firm that principally addresses issues involving challenges to a government law, policy or practice affecting the constitutional rights – that is, the civil liberties and civil rights – of a significant number of people arising only in New York State.
 Almost all of our cases involve constitutional issues and because the United States Constitution and New York Constitution protect only against unlawful government action, we rarely take on disputes involving private companies.
 Generally, the NYCLU only takes on issues that can affect a large number of people directly or involving a small number of people or an individual that could set a precedent that would impact a significant number of people.
 We are especially interested in issues that may break new ground in interpreting constitutional rights.
 For examples of the types of issues the NYCLU addresses, you can click here to see a list of cases.